IS CAR SEAT SLEEPING DANGEROUS?

 We’re all accustomed to seeing infants and toddlers nod off when traveling in a car.
 The question is, how safe is it?

-Safety experts have known for some time that prolonged sleep in a car seat poses the risk of impaired breathing.
+That being said, safety experts have known for some time that prolonged sleep in a car seat poses the risk of impaired breathing.
 This is due to the amount of pressure that the infant’s head puts on the breathing passage in a “hyper-flexed” or head down position.
-Infants, in particular, have heavy heads and very little in the way of support from their neck muscles.
-Consequently, their head will usually fall forward during the ride.
+Infants, in particular, have large heads and small, very weak neck muscles making it impossible to hold their head steady, especially during sleep.
+Consequently, their head will usually fall forward during a car ride which can apply unsafe pressure on the airway making breathing difficult.

-There seems to be some disparity among experts as to just how long it’s safe for a baby to slumber in that position.
-Some suggest no longer than one hour while others extend that time closer to two hours.
+But just how long is it safe for a baby to slumber in that position?
+There seems to be some disparity among experts but most of them recommend no longer than one hour due to the possibility of reduced oxygen, while others extend that time closer to two hours.

-Parents often ask us what precautions we suggest if they are taking a longer driving trip.
-Expert opinion suggests that you either have someone in the back seat with the child who can stimulate the infant periodically and/or make more frequent stops.
+One question parents often ask us is what precautions we suggest if they are taking a longer road trip.
+Expert opinion suggests that either you have someone in the back seat with the child who can stimulate the infant periodically and/or make more frequent stops.

 Be sure to pose the question to your pediatrician during your next well-baby visit.